DennisFaucher/Terraform-vSphere/README.md

 ### Terraform Binary
 One of the cool features of Terraform is that is consists of a single binary.
 You can download the binary for your operating system here: https://www.terraform.io/downloads.html.
 Binaries are available for macOS, FreeBSD, Linux, OpenBSD, Solaris and Windows

+## Building and Running Terraform Configuration Files
+I used the instructions in this tutorial as my base: https://www.virtualizationhowto.com/2018/05/basic-terraform-installation-and-vmware-vsphere-automation/

+### Creating Your variables.tf File
+Create a new directory somewhere to hold your configuration files.
+I created a directory named VMware.

+variables.tf holds some of your sensitive configuration data such as your vCenter password.
+Download and edit the variables.tf in this repository to match your vCenter installation.

+### Creating Your build.tf File

+build.tf defined the Terraform provider (vsphere) that will do the work as well as what work to do (clone a VM from template and then customize that VM).
+Download and edit the build.tf in this repository to match your VM creation needs.